trishabhogawar/Object_Detection_Retail/README.md

 Retail Shelf Object Detector using YOLOv8

-This project uses a custom-trained YOLOv8 model to detect and classify items on retail shelves from images.
+This project uses a custom-trained YOLOv8 model to detect and count items on retail shelves from images.
 It provides a lightweight and interactive web app interface built with Gradio to upload images, visualize detections, and display category-wise object counts.

 🚀 Features:
 - YOLOv8-based detection of grocery items.